IgnasJR/LiteSpeed-Web-Server-Downloader/README.md

-A python script to download audio files from mp3.hardcore.lt and create .mp4 files of them.
+A python script to download audio files from LiteSpeed Web Server (written and tested on and for mp3.hardcore.lt) and create .mp4 files of them.

 Required depedencies: